 - Phlebotomist’s initials

-Submit sample preserved by method listed in the test directory.
-Frozen samples must have sample type listed on container.
+Submit sample preserved by a method listed in the test directory.
+Frozen samples must have sample type listed on the container.

 Submit a test request form complete with the patient’s test and billing information and any other pertinent information.
 It is very important that each request include the following: